Welcome to my guide on how to become a freelance writer and start a successful writing career.

 Don’t do any less than 50% to start!
 Ever.
 That’s my advice for new freelance writers with no experience in collecting payments.

 And then don’t even begin researching their project until you’ve been paid!
 Sure, you get on a sales call and learn a bit about this client and their needs, and you want to do some basic preparation for this call to impress new clients.

 But that’s for you, not them.
 Don’t get off this sales call and start preparing for the job, writing down ideas for this client, pouring over every page of their website, etc., until you’ve been paid.
 That’s just asking to have your time wasted.
 Start working for new clients when they’ve paid for your work.

-Testimonials will become your best friend as a freelance writer.
+Testimonials will be your best friend as you look to become a successful freelance writer.
 Get written testimonials, video testimonials, case studies/examples, etc. Anything you can.

 The best way to prove you’ll do a great job for your next client is to say, “I just completed a project for another client in your niche, and we were able to achieve ___ result.”

 So don’t stop gathering testimonials as you start and build up your freelance writing career.